 In 2020, almost every single sector had to change their ways of operating, in order to simply keep working.
 Every one of us had two choices to accept the future and adapt to it, or to go out of business.
 Because from now on, everything will only be as it will, never as it was.

 ‘We change our tools and then our tools change us.’ – Jeff Bezos

 Law firms were largely unprepared.
 No client can come to the office, a proper website is needed, an online marketing campaign has to be devised.
 And services now have to be delivered online, without bottlenecks.
 No one was expecting that.
 Some firms had it easier because they already had a Contract Management Software that takes a bit of administrative burden off your shoulders, but many others didn’t.

-It almost seems like 2020 can be called the Year of Accepting Change.
+It almost seems like the last few years can be called the Years of Accepting Change.
 Come to think of it: the last 20 years have been moving us in rapid progression through technological and social development.
 But we have been living like our ancestors from the 1900s.
 Always sticking to the old ways, always using the tools our father’s fathers have been using.

 Right until the day the future has become so close we couldn’t get away from it.
-Here’s a stat that does not need proof checking: 100% of U.S. businesses made changes to their operations in 2020.
+Here’s a stat that does not need proof checking: 100% of U.S. businesses made changes to their operations in the last few years.

 What to look out for when choosing the document management software for law firms?

 Fortunately, there’s an ocean of web tools and applications available to choose from on the market.
 But which ones suit you?
 Previously we wrote about choosing the contract management software.
 Now let’s outline the key points to help you make a better decision.
 Here are some criteria to boost your thinking in the right direction: